WebCabin/wcDocker/README.md

 ### The following features are still under development: ###

-* Save/Restore support for remembering a user's panel setup.
+* Save/Restore support for remembering a user's window setup.
-* A possible option of restricting the number of total windows created.
+* A possible option of restricting the number of total panels created.
-* A possible option of restricting the total copies of the same window type.
+* A possible option of restricting the total copies of the same panel type.
 * Allow styling of window colors and other options either by changing css files or an internal color picker system.

 ****